1 tablet contains:

 Reception of missed dragees.
 If the delay in taking the drug was less than 12 hours, contraceptive protection does not decrease.
 A woman should take the dragee as soon as possible, the following is taken at the usual time.

-If the delay in taking dragees was more than 12 hours, contraceptive protection may be reduced.
+If the delay in taking dragees was more than 12 hours, contraceptive protection can be reduced.
 In this case, one can be guided by the following two basic rules:

 - the drug should never be interrupted for more than 7 days;